The value of hiring an interior designer

 17. Saves you time and money.

-18. Prevent costly mistakes.
+18. Helps prevent costly mistakes.

-19. Finishing touches that truly elevate your space.
+19. Finishing touches that elevate your space.